wp-plugins/hitsteps-visitor-manager/readme.txt

 = 4.11 =
 + We have integrated hitsteps analytics with Gravity forms: receive your visitors full details when they contact you!

+= 4.12 =
++ We have integrated hitsteps analytics with Contact form 7: receive your visitors full details when they contact you!

 == Frequently Asked Questions ==